Do you struggle to sleep when the temperature's not right? Our resident Sleep Expert, Christabel Majendie has some handy tips to help.

 Choosing the right bedding

-If you have trouble sleeping in the summer or the winter, having seasonally appropriate bedding could be a huge help, provided you have the storage space to keep a spare set.
+If you have trouble sleeping in the summer or the winter, having seasonally appropriate natural bedding could be a huge help, provided you have the storage space to keep a spare set.

 All duvets have a tog rating, which refers to the heat retention properties of the material, with a lower tog rating being better for higher temperatures such as in summer, and higher tog ratings being better for winter.
 You can read our tog guide to learn about this in more detail.